New Royal Commonwealth Society acquisitions!

 One of Croft’s great achievements was to introduce physical education at a time when ‘it was not considered proper for girls to take part in vigorous games and sports,’ contributing significantly to their physical and mental wellbeing, an example since emulated by all women of the community.
 Croft is praised for pioneering the teaching of Domestic Science and introducing the Girl Guide Movement.
 The address recognises Croft’s wider social and charitable work, efforts which were amplified by many former pupils inspired to follow her lead.
 During the Second World War, Croft also took a leading role in Air Raid Precaution measures and in the Red Cross.
 The address concludes by declaring ‘Our District is immeasurably richer for your life and work among us.’

-The second item, ‘Souvenir of India,’ is an ‘accordion fold’ photograph album containing 12 albumen prints showing domestic scenes, probably dating from the 1870s (Y3022ZZZZ).
+The second item, ‘Souvenir of India,’ is a rare ‘accordion fold’ photograph album containing 12 albumen prints showing domestic scenes, probably dating from the 1870s (Y3022ZZZZ).
 It has pencil captions beneath each image (written over fainter pencil captions) but the photographer is unknown.
-A similarly titled album of the same size and number of prints has been credited to the French photographer Jean Baptiste Oscar Mallitte (1829-1905).
+A similarly titled album of the same size and number of prints has been credited to the pioneering French photographer Jean Baptiste Oscar Mallitte (1829-1905).
 We would welcome any assistance in identifying the album’s creator.
+We are very grateful for the generous support of the Friends of Cambridge University Library, which allowed us to reinforce an existing strength in historic photographs of the Indian subcontinent.